-Human Rights Considerations to Tackle Privatization Respecting Freedom of Education1 wake-up call for for-profit educational institutions to make profit at the expenses of the African market especially.
+Human Rights Considerations to Tackle Privatization Respecting Freedom of Education1 of education's The question privatization began during the 80's and 90's when international financial institutions asked developing countries for cuts, in all services (including education), for structural adjustments.
+This event, together with problems of poverty and lack of accountability, was a wake-up call for for-profit educational institutions to make profit at the expenses of the African market especially.
 In such a scenario, many states are neglecting their international obligations to fulfil the right to education.
 One of the worst situations is the one in Liberia, where the government announced in 2016 its intention to completely outsource public primary education.